Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/start_here_odette/_index.md

 ---

-    title: OFTP  (ODETTE): Start here
+    title: "OFTP  (ODETTE): Start here"
-    linkTitle: OFTP protocol
+    linkTitle: "OFTP protocol"
-    weight: 140
+    weight: 130

----
-This section describes how to configure the OFTP (ODETTE) protocol for Transfer CFT.
+---This section describes how to configure the OFTP (ODETTE) protocol for Transfer CFT.
 This topic begins with an overview of the OFTP file transfer protocol describing: